evanmalherbe/todolist2/README.md

 ![figure 7](screenshots/screenshot7.png)
 Figure 7

-### List All Cars or List Older Cars
+### Delete List Item

-5. To list the Model, Make, Registration and current owner for all cars older than 5 years, click the "List Older Cars" button.
-To refresh the list to show ALL the cars in the database again, click the "List All Cars" button.
+5. To delete an item from your list, just click the red cross button next to the item.
 See figure 8 below.

 ![figure 8](screenshots/screenshot8.png)
 Figure 8

-### Delete a Car

-6. To delete a car from the database, use the "Delete" form.
-Enter the name of the owner of the car that you want to delete, then click the "Delete Car" button.
+### Logging Out

+6. To log out of the list app, just click the "Logout" button at the top right of the screen.
+The items that you added to your list will be safely stored and you will be able to view them again the next time you log into the app.
 See figure 9 below.

 ![figure 9](screenshots/screenshot9.png)
 Figure 9

-7. You will see that the car has been deleted/removed from the list/database.

 ## Credits